 When it comes to limitations, sweets, fried foods, butter or margarine and red meat are consumed at a minimum – less than five times a week.

-Seem difficult?
-Even if you can’t adhere to the diet fully, researchers found that even moderately following the diet reduced the risk of Alzheimer’s disease by 35 percent.
+Seems difficult?
+Even if you can’t adhere to the diet fully, researchers found that moderately following the diet reduced the risk of Alzheimer’s disease by 35 percent.

 We’ve heard that healthy eating protects your heart – and now we know that the right foods can do the same for your brain.
-If you’re looking to protect your mind, the easiest way you can do so is through diet.
-Consider even small changes in the right direction can lead to positive outcomes.
+If you’re looking to protect your mind, the easiest way to do so is through diet.
+Even small changes in the right direction can lead to positive outcomes.
 Healthy eating really is the premise of good health.
 By fueling our body right, we can reap the benefits these nutritious foods have to offer.

 Manage type 2 diabetes naturally with mindful eating habits